yk-tuturu/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ParentConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a child**
+**Use case: UC01 - View all child records**

 **MSS**

-1. User requests to add a child and provides the necessary details
+1. User requests to view all child records.
-2. ParentConnect adds the child
+2. ParentConnect displays a list of all child records.

    Use case ends.

 **Extensions**

 * 1a.
+There are no existing child records.

+  Use case ends.

+**Use case: UC02 - Add a child record**

+**MSS**

+1. User requests to add a child record and provides the necessary details.
+2. ParentConnect adds the child record and displays details of the newly added child record.
+3. ParentConnect displays a list of all child records.

+   Use case ends.

+**Extensions**

-The given details are invalid.
+* 1a.
+The provided details are invalid.

     * 1a1.
 ParentConnect shows an error message.

       Use case ends.

 * 1b.
-Some fields are missing.
+Some necessary details are not provided by user.

     * 1b1.
 ParentConnect shows an error message.

       Use case ends.

+* 1c.
+The provided details match an existing child record.

+    * 1c1.
+ParentConnect shows an error message.

+      Use case ends.

-**Use case: Delete a child record**
+**Use case: UC03 - Delete child record(s)**

 **MSS**

-1. User requests to list children's details
-2. ParentConnect shows a list of children
-3. User requests to delete a specific child record in the list
+1. User requests to delete child record(s) in the displayed list.
-4. ParentConnect deletes the child record
+2. ParentConnect deletes the child record(s) and displays details of the deleted child record.
+3. ParentConnect updates the displayed child records.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The displayed list is currently empty or provided index(es) is invalid.

+    * 1a1.
+ParentConnect shows an error message.

       Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+No index is provided.

-    * 3a1.
+    * 1b1.
 ParentConnect shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: Edit a child**
+**Use case: UC04 - Edit a child record**

 **MSS**

-1. User requests to list children's details
-2. ParentConnect shows a list of children
-3. User requests to edit a specific child in the list and provides necessary details
+1. User requests to edit a specific child record in the displayed list and provides necessary details.
-4. ParentConnect updates the child with the new info provided
+2. ParentConnect updates the child record with the new info provided.
+3. ParentConnect updates the displayed child records.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The displayed list is empty or the provided index is invalid.

+    * 1a1.
+ParentConnect shows an error message.

       Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+The provided details are invalid.

-    * 3a1.
+    * 1b1.
 ParentConnect shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-* 3b.
-The given details are invalid.
+* 1c.
+No details are provided.

-    * 3b1.
+    * 1c1.
 ParentConnect shows an error message.

       Use case ends.

+**Use case: UC05 - Find child records**

+**MSS**

+1. User enters search command and provides search details.
+2. ParentConnect displays a list of child records based on search details.

+    Use case ends.

+**Extensions**

-* 3c.
-Some fields are missing.
+* 1a.
+The provided details are invalid.

-    * 3c1.
+    * 1a1.
 ParentConnect shows an error message.

       Use case ends.

+* 1b.
+The provided details are missing.

+    * 1b1.
+ParentConnect shows an error message.

+      Use case ends.

-**Use case: Find a child record**
+**Use case: UC06 - Clear child records**

 **MSS**

-1. User enters search command with one or more details.
+1. User requests to clear all child records.
-2. ParentConnect validates the input details.
+2. ParentConnect clears all child records.
-3. ParentConnect displays a list of child records based on search details.
+3. ParentConnect displays an empty list.

     Use case ends.

+**Use case: UC07 - Enroll child(ren) into subject(s)**

+**MSS**

+1. User requests to enroll the selected child(ren) into the selected subject(s).
+2. ParentConnect enrolls the selected child(ren) into the selected subject(s).
+3. ParentConnect updates the displayed child records.

+    Use case ends.

 **Extensions**

-* 2a.
-The input format is invalid.
+* 1a.
+The provided details are invalid.

-    * 2a1.
+    * 1a1.
 ParentConnect shows an error message.

       Use case ends.

-* 2b.
-The input is blank.
+* 1b.
+The provided details are missing.

-    * 2b1.
+    * 1b1.
 ParentConnect shows an error message.

       Use case ends.

-*{More to be added}*
+* 1c.
+The selected child(ren) is/are already enrolled in the selected subjects.

+    * 1c1.
+ParentConnect shows a message informing the user.

+      Use case ends.

+**Use case: UC08 - Unenroll child(ren) from subject(s)**

+**MSS**

+1. User requests to unenroll the selected child(ren) from the selected subject(s).
+2. ParentConnect unenrolls the selected child(ren) from the selected subject(s).
+3. ParentConnect updates the displayed child records.

+    Use case ends.

+**Extensions**

+* 1a.
+The provided details are invalid.

+    * 1a1.
+ParentConnect shows an error message.

+      Use case ends.

+* 1b.
+The provided details are missing.

+    * 1b1.
+ParentConnect shows an error message.

+      Use case ends.

+* 1c.
+The selected child(ren) is/are not enrolled in the selected subjects.

+    * 1c1.
+ParentConnect shows a message informing the user.

+      Use case ends.

+**Use case: UC09 - Set score of child(ren) for subject** **Guarantees**
+- Selected children will only have score updated if they are enrolled in the selected subject.
+- Children not enrolled in the subject will not have their records affected in any way through this command.

+**MSS**

+1. User requests to set the score of the selected child(ren) for the selected subject.
+2. ParentConnect sets the score of the selected child(ren) for the selected subject.
+3. ParentConnect updates the displayed child records.

+    Use case ends.

+**Extensions**

+* 1a.
+The provided details are invalid.

+    * 1a1.
+ParentConnect shows an error message.

+      Use case ends.

+* 1b.
+The provided details are missing.

+    * 1b1.
+ParentConnect shows an error message.

+      Use case ends.

 ### Non-Functional Requirements